dpi-tta-lessons/ruby-why/content.md

 ### Conventions (over configuration)

-Ruby and Rails have a culture of "convention over configuration", meaning:
+Ruby and Rails emphasizes "convention over configuration", meaning:

 - You follow standard ways of organizing your code.
 - The framework does the repetitive work for you.
-- You spend more time building features, less time making decisions about folder names or file locations.
+- You spend more time building features, less time making decisions about folder names or file locations, avoiding cognitive overload.
-- Avoid cognitive overload

 ### Community